alankrantas/micropython-BPIBIT/README.md

 You'll first need to flash [firmware](http://micropython.org/download) of MicroPython for ESP32 by using [flash tool](https://www.espressif.com/en/support/download/other-tools) onto your BPI:bit.
 I also recommend [Thonny IDE](https://thonny.org/) as the MicroPython editor and library uploader.

-First download the firmware .bin file, standard version, without SPIRAM support, then set the flash tool as below (select the COM or communication port which your board is connected):
+First download the firmware .bin file, standard version, without SPIRAM support, then set the flash tool as below (select the COM or communication port which your board is connected).
+You might need to "erase" the board first to make it work properly afterwards.

 ![flash](https://user-images.githubusercontent.com/44191076/63651786-74795100-c78b-11e9-864d-d4435f677fa6.jpg)